Bart the Fink: Production

 "Bart the Fink" was written by John Swartzwelder, but Bob Kushell came up with the idea for it.
 The episode was based on the "big tax problems" that some celebrities, such as country singer Willie Nelson, had at the time.
 The idea of Krusty faking his own death was an idea the production team had wanted to do for a long time, and it was inspired by the rumors that American actor Andy Kaufman had faked his death.
 Bill Oakley and Josh Weinstein, the showrunners of seasons seven and eight of The Simpsons, came up with the beginning of the episode in which the family spends the night in a haunted house as the epitome of "the cruddiest beginning of any cruddy thing", but with the comedic twist that the family did not encounter any ghosts in the house and had their "best night's sleep ever".
-A similar joke (riffing on the clichéd nature of the setup) was used in the season 5 episode, Homer Loves Flanders, with both episodes sharing the same haunted house model.
+A similar joke (riffing on the clichéd nature of the setup) was used in the season 5 episode, "Homer Loves Flanders", with both episodes sharing the same haunted house model.

 The episode was directed by Jim Reardon.
 Consultant David Mirkin suggested that the animators should add "some funny things" to the episode to "spice it up", such as the gorilla suit that one of the bank employees wear.
 After the audio recording of the script by the cast, the episode ended up being too long.
 Weinstein said one of the reasons for it was that Krusty talks very slowly, which drags out the time.
 They were only allowed to send twenty minutes' worth of audio to Film Roman for them to animate, but the audio track for the episode was twenty-six minutes long.
-American actor Bob Newhart guest-starred in the episode as himself.
+Comedian Bob Newhart guest-starred in the episode as himself.
 Oakley said Newhart also talked very slowly, and they had to cut out more than half of his recorded lines.
 Many of the writers were big fans of Newhart and everybody wanted to see him record his lines.
 Oakley and Weinstein decided to shut down production so that the whole writing staff could go to the recording studio.
 The episode was recorded in a large room, which required everybody there to be very quiet.
 It took Newhart two and a half minutes to record his first take, and, as no one was allowed to laugh during that time, there was an "explosion" of laughter in the room when he finished.
 Parts of Phil Hartman's appearance as Troy McClure were also cut from the episode due to time limits.